 6. Credit reporting and credit information privacy

-- either collect that information from you directly, or we will obtain it through third parties or the credit reporting system as set out in section 3 of this Policy;
+- either collect that information from you directly, or we will obtain it through third parties or the credit reporting system as set out in Section 3 of this Policy;

 - use that information for several purposes, including establishing your account with us to enable us to provide you with goods and services and collect monies owing to us; and

-- disclose that information for several purposes and to several people including legal advisors, print and mail houses, marketing research advisers, credit reporting bodies, credit insurers, mercantile agents, debt collectors and (where you give your consent) people guaranteeing the payment of your account.
+- disclose that information for several purposes and to several people including legal advisors, print and mail houses, marketing research advisors, credit reporting bodies, credit insurers, mercantile agents, debt collectors and (where you give your consent) people guaranteeing the payment of your account.